valory-xyz/mech/README.md

 10. The Mech writes the response hash to the Mech contract.

-11. The application reads the response hash from the contract.
+11. The application monitors for contract Deliver events and reads the response hash from the associated transaction.

 12. The application gets the response metadata from IPFS: